sdu-be-22/Library-management-application/README.md

 ## Users

-This app can be used by librarians who wants to automate their offline library and makes it easier to manage library.
+This application can be used by librarians who want to automate their offline library and make library management easier.
+It can also be used by students for online library information.

 ## Screenshots